 Features under development

-In the future also it will be possible to use one interface for CHAdeMO, CCS type 1 and 2 DC and AC charging or GB/T in addition to a CCS Type 2 DC charger.
+In the future it will be an option to use to use one interface for CCS Type 1 and 2 DC or AC charging in addition to a CCS Type 2 DC charger.

 We are currently working on: